 “When everything is flying off the shelf, it’s very important to have your home staged,” Brodnax explained.
 “When it’s staged, you’ll be able to get multiple offers and potentially better offers.
 If you don’t stage your home, you’ll be leaving some serious money on the table.
 [And] in a slow market, a staged home will be able to sell while other houses don’t get as much attention.”

 If you’re thinking of selling your home, it’s a good idea to stage it.
 From selling faster to getting better offers, home staging is worth the investment.
 Want tips on how to stage a home?
 Whether you’re looking for the best paint colors or how to set up specific rooms, check out this complete guide to home staging!

-With one of the most critical aspects of home staging being decluttering your home, Extra Space Storage is here to provide affordable, secure storage space during the selling process and throughout the moving transition.
+With one of the most critical aspects of home staging being decluttering your home, Extra Space Storage is here to provide affordable, secure storage space during the staging process and throughout the moving transition.
 Find a storage unit near you!